 There are several basic numbers you can eyeball on the property as you are evaluating it.
 These will provide a preliminary look at the property’s potential before you make a more thorough examination of the property’s financials.

 Get the current rental amounts for every unit.
 Total those and multiply by 12 to get a ballpark idea of the gross annual rent.
 This is called the rent roll.
+A tool used by investors, based on the rent roll to compare apartment building purchases is the gross rent multiplier.
+It compares the value of the building as a function of rents.

 Occupancy rate tells you how much of the time the building is occupied.
 Vacancy rate is the opposite figure; it tells you how much of the time a building is vacant.
 Ask the seller and the agent about the occupancy or vacancy rate on the building.
 Check with real estate agents and landlord groups in your area to find out what the typical vacancy rates are.
 Compare the figures for the building you are considering to local industry averages.